-Article 10 Evaluation criteria
+Article 11 Evaluation criteria

-The following criteria are applied during the evaluation of Bridge Discovery projects:
+- 1 The following criteria are applied during the evaluation of BRIDGE Discovery projects: - a.

-- a.
 Scientific content and innovative potential - The project's scientific objectives must be of high quality and realistic, providing a clear added value with respect to the current state of the art.
-The proposed methods must be suitable, sound and relevant to the objectives.
-The evidence should be related to the intended innovation rather than to continued basic research. - The project must present a credible vision of the potential technological, economic or societal impact and benefits of the innovation as well as its possible implementation. - The project must be feasible and goal-oriented according to its work plan and defined milestones, and must include a realistic budget. - The project must contain a convincing roadmap outlining the envisaged steps towards implementation.

-b.
-Qualification of applicants:

-- The applicants demonstrate an appropriate level of scientific and innovation-based competence as well as entrepreneurial and management competence. - In projects with more than one applicant, their competences must be complementary and their collaboration must deliver a clear added value.
+They should be related to the intended innovation and should not represent a continuation of the basic research.
+The proposed methods must be suitable, sound and relevant to the objectives. - The project must present a credible vision of the potential technological, economic or societal impact and benefits of the innovation as well as of its possible implementation. - The project must be feasible and goal-oriented according to its work plan and defined milestones, and must include a realistic budget. - The project must contain a convincing roadmap and strategy outlining the envisaged steps towards implementation. - b.
+Qualification of applicants: - The applicants demonstrate an appropriate level of scientific and innovation-based competence as well as entrepreneurial and management competence. - In projects with more than one applicant, their competences must be complementary and their collaboration must deliver a clear added value.
 Moreover, the applicants must be able to show that they are capable of organising the consortium and establishing appropriate project-internal communication and decision processes.
+Cooperation between universities, the Swiss federal institutes of technology and research institutes on the one hand, and universities of applied sciences (UAS) on the other are considered a positive feature in the evaluation process. - c.
+If proposals are equivalently rated, proposals by female applicants or proposals that show better gender awareness or increase the variety of institutions or disciplines, or include institutions from various language regions, are given priority.

-Article 11 Evaluation procedure
+Article 12 Evaluation procedure

-- 1 The Discovery Evaluation Panel members evaluate all proposals that meet the formal requirements. - 2 Bridge Discovery grants are awarded after a two-level selection procedure. - 3 Level 1 Pre-selection: The Evaluation Panel assesses the submitted written proposal documents according to the criteria outlined in Article 9.
+- 1 The Discovery Evaluation Panel members evaluate all proposals that meet the formal requirements. - 2 BRIDGE Discovery grants are awarded after a two-level selection procedure. - 3 Level 1 Pre-selection: The Evaluation Panel assesses the submitted written proposal documents according to the criteria outlined in Article 11.
 It may take into account the opinions of external experts consulted during the evaluation.
-Candidates for the second assessment level are selected on the basis of these evaluation results. - 4 Level 2 Final selection: The Evaluation Panel invites the applicants admitted to the second level for a personal interview in English, in which they present their project and innovation plans and answer questions.
-In exceptional cases (e.g. long distance of travel) and upon written request, the interview can be held as a video conference. - 5 Based on the assessment of the written documents and the oral presentation, the Evaluation Panel ranks the projects according to their quality. - 6 The Evaluation Panel submits its funding or rejection recommendations to the Steering Committee for all evaluated proposals.
+Candidates for the second assessment level are selected on the basis of these evaluation results. - 4 Level 2 Final selection: The Evaluation Panel invites the applicants admitted to the second level for a personal interview in English in which they present their project and innovation plans and answer questions. - 5 Based on the assessment of the written documents and the oral presentation, the Evaluation Panel ranks the projects according to their quality. - 6 The Evaluation Panel submits its funding or rejection recommendations to the Steering Committee for all evaluated proposals.

-Article 12 Decision
+Article 13 Decision

-1 Based on the recommendations of the Evaluation Panel, the Steering Committee decides to either fund or reject each project in line with the budget.

-- 2 All decisions taken by the Steering Committee are communicated to the principle investigators in the form of an appealable ruling signed by the Bridge Office. - 3 The ruling states, in particular, the reasons for the decision, the amount of funds allocated to the project and the conditions or requirements to be fulfilled before the project starts or once it is underway. - 4 As of the submission deadline of the proposals, the evaluation and decision-making process is generally completed within 5 months.
+- 1 Based on the recommendations of the Evaluation Panel, the Steering Committee decides to either fund or reject each project in line with the budget. - 2 All decisions taken by the Steering Committee are communicated to the principal investigators in the form of an appealable ruling signed by the BRIDGE Office. - 3 The ruling states, in particular, the reasons for the decision, the amount of funds allocated to the project and the conditions or requirements to be fulfilled before the project starts or once it is underway. - 4 As of the submission deadline of the proposals, the evaluation and decision-making process is generally completed within 7 months.

-Article 13 Right of appeal
+Article 14 Right of appeal

-The applicant may appeal against the ruling before the Swiss Federal Administrative Court pursuant to Article 8 paragraph 2 and Article 11 paragraph 2.
+The applicant may appeal against the ruling before the Swiss Federal Administrative Court pursuant to Article 10 paragraph 2 and Article 13 paragraph 2 of this call for proposals.